Houston Burn Injury Lawyers

 Among the most painful and serious injury types are those sustained as a result of a fire, whether the source is ignited fuel or electrical.
 No matter when or where your fire-related accident occurred, if you suffered a burn injury in Texas as a result of another person or company’s negligence, you may be entitled to compensation for your injuries, requiring assistance from the Houston burn injury lawyers at The Krist Law Firm, P.C.

 When proper precautions are not taken or safety training is inadequate, serious accidents may occur that result in severe burns, electrocution injuries, or smoke inhalation damage.

 But fire-related injuries can also happen anytime, anywhere.
-Whether it’s a scalding accident that affects a child or a secondary injury that occurs as a result of a car accident or fire in a home or building, fire-related injuries can create complex legal cases that require serious legal expertise to evaluate and litigate.
+Whether it’s a scalding accident that affects a child or a secondary injury that occurs as a result of a car accident or fire in a home or building, fire-related injuries can create complex legal cases that require serious legal knowledge and skill to evaluate and litigate.